 Upon the request of any three (3) members, either orally or in writing, the Chair shall call a meeting of the Department within two weeks, or earlier, if the urgency of the situation so requires.

-Special meetings also may be called by the Department Advisory Council.
+Special meetings also may be called by the Department External Advisory Council.

 ARTICLE V: COMMITTEE STRUCTURE